wingify/readme-central/docs/SDK Reference/list-of-fme-sdks.md

 next:
   description: ''
 ---
-Below is the list of all server-side and client-side FME SDKs.
+Below is the list of all server-side and client-side FE SDKs.

 ## Server-side SDKs